pu2clr/SI4735/extras/SSB/README.md

 ## Thanks

-I would like to thanks to Mr Vadim Afonkin for making available the SSBRX patches for SI4735-D60 on his Dropbox repository.
+I would like to thank Mr Vadim Afonkin for making available the SSBRX patches for SI4735-D60 on his Dropbox repository.
 [SI4735 Patch](https://www.dropbox.com/sh/xzofrl8rfaaqh59/AAA5au2_CVdi50NBtt0IivyIa?dl=0)

 I would like to thank Mr. Francisco Scaramella  for the suggestions and contributions provided in the electronics field as well as for the testing of the functions implemented here.